Do You Burn More Calories When Sick?

 In addition to fever, inflammation also speeds up your metabolism when you’re sick.
 When you’re inflamed, your body releases chemicals that help fight off illness.
 These chemicals increase your energy needs to keep your immune system working well (Dinarello, 2018).
 This heightened inflammation response requires more calories to maintain the body’s defense mechanisms.

 When you don't want to eat (due to illness), the body uses stored energy in the form of fat or muscle mass as fuel.
+Even mild illnesses can result in temporary muscle breakdown as the body turns to protein for energy in the absence of adequate food intake.
 Several case studies in adults have reported weight loss associated with fever — probably because the illnesses that these adults were dealing with caused them to have a lack of appetite.

 Do you burn more calories when sick with a cold?